 - Emergency phones are located in all elevator lobbies.

 - Employees with print disabilities may request materials in electronic format.
 They must first contact their Divisional Disability Representative (DDR) to get authorized for the service.
-You can also contact Barbara Lanser, Disability Coordinator/Employment (firstname.lastname@example.org) with additional questions.
-Once they have done that, ask your DDR to email ILL staff to set-up your account.
+They can also contact Barbara Lanser, Disability Coordinator/Employment (email@example.com) with additional questions.
+Once they have done that, ask their DDR to email ILL staff to set-up their account.